plandex-ai/plandex/README.md

 ## Plandex Cloud ☁️

 Plandex Cloud is the easiest and most reliable way to use Plandex.
 You'll be prompted to start an anonymous trial (no email required) when you create your first plan with `plandex new`.
 Anonymous trial accounts are limited to 10 plans and 10 replies per plan.
-You can upgrade to a full account at any time with a name and email.
+You can upgrade to a full account at any time with your name and email.

 Plandex Cloud accounts are free for now.
 In the future, there will be a monthly fee comparable to other popular AI tools.